wgseligman/GramsSim/README.md

 These are likely to change rapidly as the software improves.
 This is the state of program outputs as of 31-Jul-2020.

 The `gramsg4` program produces only one ROOT output file containing multiple ntuples.
 The default name of the output file is `gramsg4.root`.
-This can be changde via a job option (see *Program Options* below); e.g.,
+This can be changed via a job option (see *Program Options* below); e.g.,

     ./gramsg4 -o myStudy